telerik/ajax-docs/controls/imagebutton/appearance-and-styling/create-a-custom-skin.md

 1. In your project, create a new directory named **Skins**;

-1. In the **Skins** folder if you already have some custom skin, most probably you have already a folder named: **MyCustomSkin** – if you don’t – create one;
+1. In the **Skins** folder if you already have some custom skin, most probably you already have a folder named: **MyCustomSkin** – if you don’t – create one;

-1. In the **Skins** folder create a new folder named: **MyCustomSkinLite** - this is the place where your Light-Weight custom skins CSS will be placed;
+1. In the **Skins** folder, create a new folder named: **MyCustomSkinLite** - this is the place where your Light-Weight custom skins CSS will be placed;

 1. Go to **[ControlsInstallationFolder]\Skins\DefaultLite** and copy **Button.Default.css** in your **MyCustomSkinLite** folder;